mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/ledger_request.md

 ### Response Format

-The response follows the [standard format][].
+The response follows the [standard format](../../api-conventions/response-formatting.md).
 However, the request returns a failure response if it does not have the specified ledger _even if it successfully instructed the `rippled` server to start retrieving the ledger_.

 **Note:** To retrieve a ledger, the rippled server must have a direct peer with that ledger in its history.
-If none of the peers have the requested ledger, you can use the [connect method][] or the `fixed_ips` section of the config file to add Ripple's full-history server at `s2.ripple.com` and then make the `ledger_request` request again.
+If none of the peers have the requested ledger, you can use the [connect method](../peer-management-methods/connect.md) or the `fixed_ips` section of the config file to add Ripple's full-history server at `s2.ripple.com` and then make the `ledger_request` request again.

 A failure response indicates the status of fetching the ledger.
-A successful response contains the information for the ledger in a similar format to the [ledger method][].
+A successful response contains the information for the ledger in a similar format to the [ledger method](../../public-api-methods/ledger-methods/ledger.md).

 <!-- MULTICODE_BLOCK_START -->